Employers with a pay bill over £3 million each year, pay the apprenticeship levy.

 See link to the course information

-Potential cohorts running in September 2024, January 2025 and June 2025.
+Potential cohorts running in June 2025 and September 2025.
 See below the process for expressing interest in the next cohorts:

 Step 1 – Using EOI link on Lincolnshire Training Hub (LTH) website all learners to submit online form